Sexuality in palliative care

 - Addressing sexual health

-- Issues specific to end of life care
+- Issues specific to palliative care populations

 - ADDRESSING THE PARTNER’S NEEDS